-The bill as amended has gone to the Senate abolition of slavery in the District of Columand the responsibility is thrown upon that its, who had never to this day attered a single branch to say whether supplies shall be voted sentiment in common with Americanism, and to the Army or not.
-Not content with this, who was the nominee of a convention in which the House wheeled into line under the lead the foulest and most vituperative attack was of Mr. Grow of Pa., and substituted Mr. Dunn's made upon the American party, that was ever Free Kansas bill for Mr. Grow's and put it listened to by any political assembly in this commonwealth.
-He appealed to the men of through to its final passage by a vote of 88 to 74, and that has gone to the Senate also.
+The bill as amended has gone to the Senate, and the responsibility is thrown upon that branch to say whether supplies shall be voted to the Army or not.
+Not content with this, the House wheeled into line under the lead of Mr. Grow of Pa., and substituted Mr. Dunn's Free Kansas bill for Mr. Grow's and put it through to its final passage by a vote of 88 to 74, and that has gone to the Senate also.